Strivin0311/drl-learning/hierarchy.md

 # Hierarchy RL
-*Here's some resources about Hierarchy RL*
+*Here're some resources about Hierarchy RL*